Confined Space Rescue Training

 PUASAR022 Participate in a rescue operation.

-This unit of competency involves the skills and knowledge required to participate in rescue operations as a member of a rescue team; it underpins specialist rescue operations.
-This includes a wide range of rescue and environmental situations which may incorporate industrial, rural, bush and extreme environmental conditions.
+This unit involves the skills and knowledge required to participate in rescue operations as a member of a rescue team; it underpins specialist rescue operations.
+This training covers a wide range of rescue and environmental situations which may incorporate industrial, rural, bush, and extreme environmental conditions — including work in confined spaces such as tanks, vessels, pits, and tunnels across construction, mining, and industrial sites.

-Typically, personnel performing these roles have completed induction or recruitment training and are commencing work as a member of an operational team.
-It is applicable to personnel from the emergency services, volunteer organisations and/or associated industries.
+Typically, participants performing these roles have completed induction or recruitment training and are commencing work as a member of an operational team.
+It is applicable to personnel from the emergency services, volunteer organisations, and associated industries where the ability to safely work in confined space rescue scenarios is required.

 PUASAR025 Undertake confined space rescue

-This unit of competency involves the skills and knowledge required to undertake rescues in confined spaces as a member of a single organisation or team involving multiple organisations.
-The unit is applicable to a range of confined space rescue situations undertaken by personnel from the emergency services, volunteer organisations and/or organisations where confined space work is performed.
+This unit involves the skills and knowledge required to undertake rescues in confined spaces as a member of a single organisation or a team involving multiple organisations.
+The unit applies to a range of confined space rescue situations and covers critical procedures including confined space entry, atmospheric testing, gas testing using a gas detector, breathing apparatus use, standby person responsibilities, rescue equipment deployment, and working in accordance with an issued permit.

 RIIERR301E Respond to work site incidents

 This unit describes the skills and knowledge required to respond to work site incidents and establish forward control points in the resources and infrastructure industries.
-It applies to those who are working in operational roles.
-They generally work in teams and have some responsibility for the outcomes of others.
+It applies to workers in operational roles across mining, construction, and resources sites who generally work in teams and carry some responsibility for the safety outcomes of others.

-Upon successful completion of all units, students will be equipped with the skills and knowledge to respond to work site incidents, perform confined space rescues, and participate effectively as part of a rescue team in a range of emergency situations.
+Upon successful completion of all units, participants will be equipped with the skills and knowledge to respond to work site incidents, perform confined space rescues, and participate effectively as part of a rescue team — helping workers to stay safe in a range of emergency situations across Australia.

 Career Pathways

-Career opportunities following completion of this training include roles as firefighter recruits, emergency response team members, workplace safety officers, and rescue operations specialists in industries such as fire services, mining, industrial operations, and emergency management.
+Career opportunities following completion of this nationally recognised training include roles as firefighter recruits, emergency response team members, workplace safety officers, and rescue operations specialists in industries such as fire services, mining, construction, industrial operations, and emergency management across Australia.

 Study Pathways